oroinc/OroCRMDotmailerBundle/Resources/doc/api/data_field.md

 ### get

-Retrieve a specific Dotmailer data field type record.
+Retrieve a specific dotdigital data field type record.

-Defines what kind of data a Dotmailer data field can contain.
+Defines what kind of data a dotdigital data field can contain.

 ### get_list

-Retrieve a collection of Dotmailer data field type records.
+Retrieve a collection of dotdigital data field type records.

-Defines what kind of data a Dotmailer data field can contain.
+Defines what kind of data a dotdigital data field can contain.

 # Extend\Entity\EV_Dm_Df_Visibility